In Removr, we develop solutions for removing CO2 from the atmosphere and store it permanently in the geosphere.

 Removr’s ambition is to become the global leader in Direct Air Capture.
 It starts with the world's first large-scale solid sorbent carbon removal facility, leveraging the best available technology, unique Nordic advantages, and a world-class team and partners.

-Direct Air Capture (DAC) plants remove CO2 directly from the atmosphere, store it permanently and thereby achieve negative emissions which can be sold as removal credits.
+Direct Air Capture (DAC) plants remove CO2 directly from the atmosphere for permanent storage and thereby achieve negative emissions which can be sold as removal credits.
 Credits are bought by companies with net zero ambitions and their CO2 abatement costs is a key driver for willingness to pay.
-In 2021 – H1 2022, DAC removal credits were valued at more than EUR 1,000 per ton on average1.
+In 2022, DAC removal credits were valued at more than EUR 1,000 per ton on average1.

 It is widely accepted that climate goals will not be met without carbon removal being developed at scale.
 And DAC is one of few promising technologies.
 Net Zero requires two 1-million-ton carbon removal plants (DAC/BECCS) to come on stream every week until 2050.
 Current DAC projects under development may achieve only 1 million ton of CO2 carbon removal combined per year by 20252, however public and private investments into DAC are accelerating.